 The Leadership, Learning and Development Division is responsible for developing highly competent civilian leaders needed to successfully achieve the Department's complex national security mission.
-In so doing, LL&D manages the Defense Civilian Emerging Leader Program, Executive Leader Development Program, Defense Senior Leader Development Program, DOD Acculturation course, oversight of DOD's Managerial and Supervisory Training, Program design of leadership training programs and courses, research, associated policies, and leader development evaluation.
-LL&D represents DOD on the Federal interagency Chief Learning Officers Council.
+In so doing, LL&D manages the Defense Civilian Emerging Leader Program, Executive Leader Development Program, Defense Senior Leader Development Program, DOD Acculturation course, oversight of DOD's Managerial and Supervisory Training Program, program design of leadership training programs and courses, research, associated policies, and leader development evaluation.
+LL&D represents DOD on the Federal Interagency Chief Learning Officers Council.

 For more information: Leadership Development (CAC-enabled)